lsants/DeepOperatorML/README.md

 ### Project Overview

-The primary objective of this project is to pioneer the development of high-performance mathematical models tailored for large-scale applications.
+The primary objective of this project is to develop state of the art high-performance mathematical models tailored for large-scale applications.
 Specifically, we are dedicated to enhancing the efficiency of numeric integral computations through the application of neural networks.

 ## Key Features